AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

 - Minimize multipliers—
   - Moving stores or websites reduces the multiplier.
 If you have 50,000 SKUs, ten Websites, and ten Customer Groups, the Effective Number of SKUs is 5 million.
 Removing five Customer Groups reduces the Effective SKUs to 2.5 million.
-  - Use alternative product features for custom pricing to replace shared catalog and customer croups multipliers.
+  - Use alternative product features for custom pricing to replace shared catalog and customer groups multipliers.
-  - Both customer groups and shared catalog function as multipliers for number of effective SKUs in a store.
+  - Both customer groups and shared catalog function as multipliers for the number of effective SKUs in a store.
 - Restructure the catalog—
   - Reduce the number of products assigned to categories.
-  - Decrease the number of SKUs by decreasing the number of stores, websites, customer groups, shared catalogs or number of products.
+  - Decrease the number of SKUs by decreasing the number of stores, websites, customer groups, shared catalogs, or number of products.
 - Provide more product variations by using custom options instead of creating separate products.
 - Deactivate or remove unused system components like modules.
 (See  [Uninstall modules](../../../installation/tutorials/uninstall-modules.md).)
 - Manage products in an external Platform Management System (PMS).